Xilinx/Vitis-AI/3.5/html/_sources/docs/ref_design_docs/README_DPUCV2DX8G.md.txt

 #### 5.2.1 Build the DPU

 The default architecture of DPUCV2DX8G is C20B1 (CU_N=1, BATCH_SingleCU=1, 16 AIE-ML cores for Convolution, 4 AIE-ML cores for Non-Convolution), PL clock frequency is 300 MHz.
-For this vesion TRD, it only supports CU_N=1, but can supports BATCH_SingleCU to 1~14.
-Modify file '$TRD_HOME/vitis_prj/xv2dpu_config.mk' can change the parameters.
+This version of the reference design only supports CU_N=1, but can support BATCH_SingleCU to 1~14.
+You can modify the file '$TRD_HOME/vitis_prj/xv2dpu_config.mk' to change these parameters.

+Execute the following command to build the project:

 ```
 % cd $TRD_HOME/vitis_prj